JennMartinez/Basic_Website/README.md

 In order to accomplish my goal for individuals to become members, I want to create a database that stores their information, and allows them to interact with one another, with their privacy at the forefront as well.

+A login will eventually accompany the member login for the website.
+However, the goal for free membership and the various builds behind this goal are 'ice box' at this moment.

-Another goal is, to make the entire website mobile responsive.
+Another goal is, to make the entire website mobile responsive for the ease of use and on the go.

 I am creating an original logo for the website using Photoshop.